cmacfie/exjobb/exjobb.md

 have other priorities than the lone developer, that only considers his own workflow.
 In the next survey we will make the context more specific so that the two groups are not mixed up.

+## Survey 2
+### Changes from survey 1
+It was clear that most people had not heard of, or were not sure about, what developer experience was.
+I will therefor in the next survey explain more what DX is about.
+The follow-up interview made it clear that people may have not read the information text in the first survey, so I will therefor in the next survey confirm that they have read it.
+It was also not clear in what mindset people were when they answered survey 1, professional or non-professional.
+It was also unclear if they were taking into consideration that others may use the software.
+The next survey will therefor give a more precise context, so that we can be sure that the answers are consistent.

+Overall, the width of the project have to be scoped down, and some things will have to be dropped from exploration in this project.
+The first survey found that the creator behind a software was less considered than expected.
+The questions about how they find new software and how long time they spend on this will also be dropped from exploration.

+The focus will be scoped down to solely focus on the software considerations required to give a good DX.

 ## Good Sources

 <cite>[B2D practices and stratergies][4]</cite>.
 Some key notes are that in B2D is that the value of the product must shown before the purchase.
 Let developers use the product!
 Not demos or trials.

 <cite>[Developer Personas][5]</cite>.
 Defines different personas of developers.
 Who are the developers that will be using our product?

+<cite>[Best practices in API documentation][8]</cite>

 [1]: https://hackernoon.com/the-best-practices-for-a-great-developer-experience-dx-9036834382b0	"The Best Practices for a Great Developer Experience (DX)"
 [2]: http://everydeveloper.com/developer-experience/	"WHAT IS DEVELOPER EXPERIENCE?"